sarthakgarg176/Cricket-Players-Management-Portal/README.md

 #Cricket-Players-Management-Portal

-Cricket Management Portal is a C-based text application managing player info via structures.
-It supports adding, updating, filtering players by country, format, or contract, changing status, and tracking total players.
-Modular, menu-driven, no external libraries used.
+A C-based text application to manage cricket players using structures.

+Features:
+- Add, update, and track players
+- Change status: fit, injured, retired
+- Filter by country, match format, or contract
+- Keep track of total players

+A modular, menu-driven project showcasing structured data management in C.